Sven Bienert: Early Life, Education and Career

 He fulfils the role of reviewer and co-editor for a number of scientific journals in the property sector, including the Journal of Property Investment & Finance, the Journal of Sustainable Real Estate and the Journal of European Real Estate Research.
 Alongside his professorship at the University of Regensburg, he runs his own research institute and appraisal office in Wörgl, Austria.
 He has extensive experience as a generally sworn and court-certified expert and is constantly active as a consultant and lecturer.

 From 2015 to the end of 2024, Bienert led the Carbon Risk Real Estate Monitor (CRREM) research project funded by the European Commission under its Horizon 2020 funding programme, which derived scientifically sound decarbonisation pathways for the real estate sector in order to define a standard for measuring greenhouse gas emissions in the building sector and assessing the sustainability of real estate.
 In this way, the sustainable performance of property (portfolios) can be harmonised with the goals of the Paris Climate Agreement and the avoidance of future regulatory or transitional risks can be supported.
 In this context, the now common term stranded asset refers to properties that are no longer in line with the goals of the Paris Climate Agreement.
 This standard has now been accepted by various market participants and is used globally.
 Bienert is also leading a sub-project of the Transara Sacred Space Transformation project funded by the German Research Foundation (DFG).

 As a scientist, he has been quoted on the impact of natural hazards and extreme weather on property and warns of the economic consequences of climate change and global warming.

+On 1 January 2026, Bienert was appointed to the supervisory board of Quadoro Investment GmbH and Dömges Architekten AG.